 What Is a Blade Coffee Grinder?

-Before we can fairly contrast blade and burr grinders, we want you to be clear on both grinder types.
-That’s what this section and the subsequent section will do.
+Before we can fairly contrast blade and burr grinders, we want you to be clear on both kinds of coffee grinders.

 You pour your coffee beans into the blade grinder, turn it on, and the blades spin somewhere in the ballpark of 20,000 to 30,000 rotations per minute.
 The motion of the blades doesn’t grind coffee beans, per se, despite the blade grinder’s name.
 Instead, they’re sliced.